masheleni/gogpsn/README.md

 This is the result of your _NPSSO token_ expiring before you finished up.
 You took too long to edit the plugin and now you need a new token.

 1. `Disconnect` from PlayStation Netowrk.
-2. Sign-in to [https://store.playstation.com](https://store.playstation.com).
+2. Go back to the PlayStation Store tab in your browser, which you should still have open from previous steps.
+Sign-in to [https://store.playstation.com](https://store.playstation.com).
 If you're already signed in, sign out, and sign in again.
-3. Navigate to [https://ca.account.sony.com/api/v1/ssocookie](https://ca.account.sony.com/api/v1/ssocookie).
-If it's an existing tab/window from before, refresh your page to get a new token.
+3. Switch to the [https://ca.account.sony.com/api/v1/ssocookie](https://ca.account.sony.com/api/v1/ssocookie) tab, which also should still be open from previous steps.
+Refresh your page to get a new token (`CTRL+F5`).
+4. **NB!
+Keep both these tabs open to ensure that the workaround works**
-4. Copy the token.
+5. Copy the token.
-5. **DO NOT CLOSE YOUR BROWSER**
+6. **DO NOT CLOSE YOUR BROWSER**
-6. Replace your _NPSSO token_ in `plugin.py` with the new token and save.
+7. Replace your _NPSSO token_ in `plugin.py` with the new token and save.
-7. Exit GOG.
+8. Exit GOG.
-8. Relaunch GOG.
+9. Relaunch GOG.
-9. Try connecting again.
+10. Try connecting again.

+## I hope that this fixes the connection issues for most